Preparation for the funeral service

 - programming audiovisual presentations if requested

-Once these details are confirmed a funeral Order of Service is provided for funeral attendees.
+Once these details are confirmed a funeral Order of Service Booklet is provided for funeral attendees if the family request it.

 The funeral director